 BB: I made it cool on purpose.
 I knew what I was doing.
 I knew it had to be attractive.
 We use the arts to empower our girls, but we don’t just use it for the sake of creativity by itself.
 We also use if for work ethic in business and integrity.
 I love these girls.
 I love being able to empower them through excellence and to make them love being at the top of their game.

-BB: When I speak to people I always tell them that service should be your joy and not be a burden to you.
+BB: When I speak to people, I always tell them that service should be your joy and not be a burden to you.
 You have to make sure you’re in a place that you’re doing what you can do and where you can give.
 Sometimes people will try to take on more than they can actually handle.
 We found a niche with our girls.
 We mentor them; we have a extensive application process.
 We need to see that they are on the road to making themselves better.
-We have girls from different economic backgrounds, social backgrounds, and from different regions.
+We have girls from different economic backgrounds, social backgrounds and from different regions.
 Sometimes people will want to know why we won’t take on a girl who is a troubled teen and who has behavioral issues.
-But I’m like: “I don’t have the bandwidth or education for that.”
+But I’m like, “I don’t have the bandwidth or education for that.”
 When we tried to open our doors and do it for everyone, without an application process, many of those girls would not commit.
 We just realized they were taking it for granted.
 So what we learned was that we needed to create a standard.
-I think it’s important for anyone trying to make a difference is to know your limitations.
-We’ve grown from mentoring to summer camps and sometimes it can become disheartening to have to exclude others.
-I had to have a conference with one of my parents of a mentee.
+I think it’s important for anyone trying to make a difference to know your limitations.
+We’ve grown from mentoring to summer camps, and sometimes it can become disheartening to have to exclude others.
+I had to have a conference with one of the parents of a mentee.
 She was mad that her daughter wasn’t featured in the awards show.
 I had to tell that lady that every Saturday since 2006, I’m a mentor.
-Secondly, we are not here to make your kid a star, we are here to make your kids great.
+Secondly, we are not here to make your kid a star; we are here to make your kid great.
 This is the kind of stuff you have to deal with.
-Her daughter got it and she apologized, though.
-We’re mission driven here.
+Her daughter got it, and she apologized.
+We’re mission-driven here.
 We know what we’re doing.
 There’s no way I’m going to let someone take me off of God’s work.
 I’m good.

 EBONY:Some Black women have actually criticized BGR on its initiative.
 How have you dealt with this?